Resource Usage

 return 0 }

-/** * Updates the box size configuration values * @param newKeyLength The new key length * @param newValueLength The new value length */ @abimethod() public updateBoxConfiguration(newKeyLength: uint64, newValueLength: uint64): void { this.keyLength.value = newKeyLength this.valueLength.value = newValueLength
+/** * Updates the box size configuration values * @param newKeyLength The new key length * @param newValueLength The new value length */ @readonly public updateBoxConfiguration(newKeyLength: uint64, newValueLength: uint64): void { this.keyLength.value = newKeyLength this.valueLength.value = newValueLength

-// Recalculate derived values this.boxSize.value = this.keyLength.value + this.valueLength.value this.boxMbr.value = Uint64(2500) + this.boxSize.value * Uint64(400) }}
+// Recalculate derived values this.boxSize.value = this.keyLength.value + this.valueLength.value this.boxMbr.value = Uint64(2500) + this.boxSize.value * Uint64(400) }}from algopy import Account, ARC4Contract, BoxMap, Global, GlobalState, Txn, UInt64, gtxnfrom algopy.arc4 import abimethod

 """A contract that uses box storage to maintain a counter for each accountEach account needs to pay for the Minimum Balance Requirement (MBR) for their boxConstants for box storage are stored in global state"""